Ay-ami/fake-baby-terminal/README.md

 # exterminateall

 Immediately terminates all the programs previously started by the mysh shell which had not been previously terminated by it, or by exterminate.

-It should output something like this:
+ex: exterminateall
+would print:
 Exterminating PIDs: 31012, 31013, 31014, 31015,